markh-de/KiVar/README.md

 Each argument beginning with a character _other than_ `-` and `+` is interpreted as a **Content Specifier**.

 There may exist multiple Content Specifiers in each [Choice Argument](#choice-arguments) List.
 Their values will be concatenated with one ` ` (space) character as separator to form the resulting Content string.
 However, each [Assignment](#assignments) may have a maximum of _one_ resulting Content specified.
-For example: `Choice1("hello world"   foo bar)` will result in `Choice1` to be assigned the content `hello world foo bar`, but multiple Content assignments to the same [Choice Identifier](#choice-identifiers), such as `Choice1("hello world") Choice1(foo bar)`, are invalid.
+For example: `Choice1("hello world"   foo bar)` will result in `Choice1` to be assigned the content `hello world foo bar`, but multiple Content Assignments to the same [Choice Identifier](#choice-identifiers), such as `Choice1("hello world") Choice1(foo bar)`, are invalid.
 This restriction is due to the fact that [Records](#records) can be provided in different [Formats](#record-formats) and there is no guaranteed processing (concatenation) order.

 ###### Evaluation

-All Content Specifiers inside the Choice Arguments are evaluated from left to right and concatenated with one space character between each argument to form the final content string to be assigned when the corresponding choice is selected.
+All Content Specifiers inside the Choice Arguments are evaluated from left to right and concatenated with one space character between each argument to form the final content string to be assigned when the corresponding Choice is selected.

 > [!NOTE]
 > As arguments can be separated by _any_ number of space characters, each separation will result in a single space character in the final content, no matter how many spaces were used for the argument separation originally (similar to HTML).
 For strings that shall be assigned in a verbatim way (such as a URL), it is highly recommended to use [quoting techniques](#quoting-and-escaping).